 Now I had comprehensive details of my direct line from 1700 to about the mid 1970's.
 All I had to do was fill in some missing details and dates, then complete the last few years.

-During the booklet's preparation I visited many of the Chartres graves that I have been able to locate.
-They are located in West Terrace Cemetery, North Road Cemetery, Dudley Park Cemetery, Enfield Memorial Gardens, Oodlawirra Cemetery and Hawker Cemetery.
+I have visited as many of the Chartres graves that I have been able to locate, they are located in West Terrace Cemetery, North Road Cemetery, Dudley Park Cemetery, Enfield Memorial Gardens, Oodlawirra Cemetery and Hawker Cemetery.

-I compiled it as a record of our family line, for the benefit of our children and future generations, so as they may have a better understanding of our family origins.
+I compiled this record of our family line, for the benefit of our children and future generations, so as they may have a better understanding of our family origins.

 Bill Chartres 15/06/2017

 Thomas (age 37) immigrated to Australia from London in September 1856 aboard the "Golden Era".
-He was accompanied by his wife Ruth (Smith) (aged 40) and their three surviving children Mary (aged 10), Charlotte (aged 7) and Thomas Walter (aged 5).
+He was accompanied by his wife Ruth (nee Smith, aged 40) and their three surviving children Mary (aged 10), Charlotte (aged 7) and Thomas Walter (aged 5).

 After arriving at Melbourne, they then continued on the coastal steamer "White Swan" arriving at Port Adelaide, S.A., Australia 20th September 1856.

-In 1867 he was appointed by the Board of Education as schoolmaster for the residents of Sunny Brae, (about two miles to the south west of Grand Junction).
+In 1867 he was appointed by the Board of Education as schoolmaster for the residents of Sunny Brae, (about two miles to the south west of Grand Junction, (now Wingfield).

 The following year he moved to Grand Junction where he was schoolmaster until his death in June 1870.

-I have very little information about Thomas Walter, but he was a Teamster and Overseer.
+I have very little information about Thomas Walter, however he was a Teamster and Overseer.